|

 - Paganism or neo-paganism or what some are now calling Pagan

-Metaphysics is a mish mash of many different pagan religions.
+Metaphysics is a mish mash of many different religions.
+We talk

-We talk about karma and chakras as if they're European concepts,
+about karma and chakras as if they're solely European concepts,

-but they're not.
-We have successfully merged these concepts into
+We have successfully merged these concepts into our beliefs,

-our beliefs, or because indo-Europeans had similar concepts with
+or because indo-Europeans had similar concepts with slight differences

-slight differences or with different names.
-But that's not true
+or with different names.
+But that's not true for all subjects.

-for all subjects.
-And I don't think it's a bad thing to merge
+And I don't think it's a bad thing to merge beliefs, no more

-beliefs, no more than it's a bad thing to merge practices from
+than it's a bad thing to merge practices from different Traditions

 -